Galley: Gun galleys

-The earliest guns were of large calibers, and were initially of wrought iron, which made them weak compared to cast bronze guns that would become standard in the 16th century.
-They were at first fixed directly on timbers in the bow, aiming directly forward.
-This placement would remain largely unchanged until the galley disappeared from active service in the 19th century.
-The introduction of heavy guns and small arms did not change tactics considerably.
-If anything, it accentuated the bow as the offensive weapon, being both a staging area for boarders and the given position for small arms and cannons.
-The galley was capable of outperforming sailing vessel in early battles.
-It retained a distinct tactical advantage even after the initial introduction of naval artillery because of the ease with which it could be brought to bear upon an opposing vessel.
+The earliest guns were of large calibers, initially of wrought iron, which made them weak compared to the cast bronze guns that would become standard in the 16th century.
+Early on, guns would be fixed directly to the bow timbers, aimed directly forward in the direction of travel.
+This placement would remain essentially the same until the galley disappeared from active service in the early 19th century.
+The introduction of heavy guns and handheld firearms did not change tactics considerably.
+If anything, it made the bow even more important in offense, both as a staging area for boarders and the obvious place for concentrating firepower.
+The galley itself could easily outperform most sailing vessels before the establishment of the full-rigged ship.
+It retained a distinct tactical advantage even after the initial introduction of naval artillery because of the ease with which it could be maneuvered to bare its guns upon an opposing vessel.